Make Him Feel Welcome with Chic Points

 When emmasworld reaches 200 Chic Points, she will be in the Style Council!

 I thought university was all about finding yourself?…personally I think this would diminish creativity and free expression.
 I loved my uniform in high school, but that is where the uniform should stay…unless you join the military!
-University is grow up time! :Pposted over 1 year ago
+University is grow up time! :Pposted almost 2 years ago

 I would have to transfer if my university did that.
 I went to private school and wore a uniform from 1st grade-12th grade…College was amazing because I could finally wear what I wanted.
 Now don’t get me wrong, I don’t walk around wearing booty shorts and looking crazy and naked, but I do love the ability to wear whatever I want after 12years of uniforms, skirt measuring, and getting written up for not tucking in my shirt.posted over 1 year ago